Myanmar: Help for displaced children and victims of war

 There are hardly any safe places.
 The front lines are confusing: various regional resistance organizations attack the Tatmadaw with guerrilla tactics-Junta answers with blind violence, often do not distinguish between civilians and fighters.

-"In the villages around Loikaw, people's houses are often burned down, and heavy weapons are shot, even on the camps of the displaced people," reports Maw Byar Mar oo.
-She is the coordinator of the Hommes partner Knwo.
-Once founded as a women's rights organization, the Knwo has concentrated on emergency aid for children and adolescents in the Karenni state: Maw Byar Mar oo and their colleagues distribute food, hygiene products and offer music, sport, dance and play so that the children leave the pictures of the war behind for a while.
+"In the villages around Loikaw, people's houses are frequently burned down, and heavy weapons are fired upon, even at the displaced persons' camps," reports Maw Byar Mar Oo, a coordinator of Terre des Hommes ' partner KNWO.
+Originally founded as a women's rights organization, KNWO has focused on emergency aid for children and young people in Karenni State since the outbreak of the war: Maw Byar Mar Oo and her colleagues distribute food, hygiene products, and offer music, sports, dance, and games to help the children temporarily put the images of war behind them.

 Knwo is one of the few organizations that still work here. »Three years after the coup, there are fewer and fewer organizations that can provide help for displaced persons.
 At the same time, the need increases drastically.
 These children need psychological help, they need food and medical care, and they want to go to school. "